optimizely/labs/labs/crazyegg-integration/metadata.md

 ---
 title: Crazy Egg Integration
 summary: Crazy Egg integration allows you to see heatmaps with Optimizely data.
-For more information on how to use this integration, please take a look at this Knowledge Base article: https://help.optimizely.com/Integrate_Optimizely_with_Crazyegg
 revisionDate: '2021-04-05'
 labels:
   - web